bec-archer/SR80-Manuals/user-manual.md

 The closed item grays out and shows a **"Picked Up"** badge in the top-right corner.
 The job stays on the active board because other items are still being worked on.

-When the customer comes back for the rest, you'll see the Close Job card at the top (once all remaining items are Complete) and can close everything in one tap.
+When the customer comes back for the rest, the cost summary card at the top will already be showing the remaining balance.
+Once all remaining items are Complete, the green **Close Job** button appears inside that same card and you can close everything in one tap.

 **Note:** The per-item Close button only appears during partial pickup situations — when some items are ready but others are still in the shop.
-When all items are Complete, use the Close Job card at the top instead.
+When all items are Complete, use the Close Job button in the cost summary card at the top instead.

 #### After Closing